-Our new and innovative MFA in Acting builds on the success of GSA’s current postgraduate course by extending the intensive training currently offered on our one-year MA Acting programme.
+Our new and innovative MFA in Acting builds on the success of GSA’s current postgraduate course by extending the intensive training currently offered on our one-year MA Acting course.

 Our MFA Acting course is highly selective and intensive.
 You will train for four semesters over two years, taking classes in acting, voice, movement and professional development, exploring a wide range of theatre traditions and performance styles in rehearsal projects and public productions.

-This unique course is delivered by expert teachers with extensive first-hand experience in the professional theatre sector in both the UK and the US.
+This unique course is led by expert teachers with extensive first-hand experience in the professional theatre sector in both the UK and the US.

-Our beautiful campus boasts strong transport links to London, meaning our students can easily benefit from GSA’s close proximity to the heart of UK theatre, London’s West End.
-This means our students not only receive world-class training, but are also well exposed to London theatre, cultural activities and highly beneficial industry networks.
+Our campus boasts great transport links to London, so you’ll benefit from GSA’s close proximity to the heart of UK theatre, London’s West End.

 Academic year structure

 The Guildford School of Acting (GSA) delivers its provision across three teaching blocks, within the University of Surrey’s existing semester structure.